 One of the linchpins of human information-processing are the frames of expectation we apply to the constant flow of information.
 These frames allow us to impose meaning on the things we see, hear, or read and to position ourselves with regard to ideas and arguments.
-In the case of the Sapir-Whorf hypothesis (SWH), these frames require us to adopt one of the three recognizable positions: for (which may brand us as radicals), against (a marker of a skeptic or a rational thinker), or in-between (a sign of a temperate scholar willing to consider the . . . → Read More: Sapir, Whorf, and the hypothesis that wasn’t
+In the case of the Sapir-Whorf hypothesis (SWH), these frames require us to adopt one of the three recognizable positions: for (which may brand us as radicals), against (a marker of a skeptic or a rational thinker), or in-between (a sign of a temperate scholar willing to consider the pros and cons of everything).
+The adoption of conventional frames of expectation saves us a lot of valuable time . . . → Read More: Sapir, Whorf, and the hypothesis that wasn’t

 by Louise Cummings